 Additional Library Closings

 The following closings are intended to accommodate community events or light use of the Library before major holidays.
 Employees who are normally scheduled after closing time on these dates will either have their schedules adjusted or be paid for the lost time as per the discretion of the Library Director and/or the Patron Services Coordinator.

-When the Library closes for emergencies as defined by the Director, all employees scheduled to work will be compensated for the time closed.
+When the Library closes for emergencies as defined by the Library Director, all employees scheduled to work will be compensated for the time closed.
 Any closures in excess of three days will not be compensated unless approved by the Board.

 When the Library remains open during severe weather, employees should follow their own sense of personal safety regarding traveling to work.
-An employee who decides to avoid travel due to weather should notify his/her supervisor or the person in charge prior to his/her scheduled start time.
-An employee may use leave time for this absence.
+An employee who decides to avoid travel due to weather should notify their supervisor or the person in charge prior to their scheduled start time.
+An employee must use available leave time for this absence.

 Current information on available benefits is given to employees at the time of hire and is available in the Library Business Manager’s office.
 Thereafter, when a change in benefits occurs, employees will be notified promptly.